Arrowhead Vine (Syngonium podophyllum) Indoor Care, Propagation, Problems and Remedies

 Make sure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.

 Average room humidity of 50-55% is ideal for Goosefoot Vine.
 Where the temperature is too high resulting in very dry air, set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
-Learn more on how to elevate humidity for houseplants.
+Too low humidity may lead to brown leaf tips and edges.

 For a large vigorously growing Arrowhead Plant, repot once a year during the growing season into a pot one size larger than the current one.